-“My hip is becoming increasingly painful and stiff and the painkillers and exercises I’ve been given aren’t helping”
+“My hip is getting increasingly painful and stiff and the painkillers and exercises I’ve been given aren’t helping”

 Your joints are exposed to regular minor damage as a normal part of life and generally your body repairs it without you experiencing any symptoms.
 Osteoarthritis develops when there is damage to the protective cartilage on the ends of your bones that the body can’t fully repair.
 This results in joint pain and stiffness that usually develops gradually over time, most frequently in the hands, knees, hips, feet and spine.
 Osteoarthritis is a long-term condition, so it’s helpful to understand what causes it, what can make it worse, and things you can do to relieve your symptoms and help stabilise the condition.